bradut/SlingBox-Channel-Changer-Server/README.md

   - Slingbox bricked
   - Remote control locked
 - Communicates with the channel-changer SlingBox-TV Guide website to notify about any event and to provide the current wrapper state, so that the UI can indicate the selected channel or display info about server events.
-- accepts change-channel requests from the SlingBox-TV Guide website, and uses them to control the Slinger Server.
+- Accepts change-channel requests from the SlingBox-TV Guide website, and uses them to control the Slinger Server.
 <br />
 <br />

 ## Installation

-The Sling Server Wrapper is provided as a single Windows-executable file named RunSlingServer.exe that can be downloaded from this repo.<br />
+The Sling Server Wrapper is provided as a single Windows-executable file named `RunSlingServer.exe` that can be downloaded from this repo.<br />
 (Mac and Linux users could probably generate an OS-specific executable, but this has not been tested.)

 - It doesn't need to be installed,